-The following step-by-step instruction shows how WingtraOne PPK projects can be processed in with custom grid coordinates without using ground control points (GCPs).
-The WingtraOne images are geotagged using WingtraHub.
-For further processing, the description is tailored to Trimble Business Center (TBC) and Pix4D.
+The following step-by-step instruction shows how WingtraOne PPK projects can be processed in custom grid coordinates without using ground control points (GCPs).
+The WingtraOne images are geotagged using WingtraHub then transformed into local coordinates using Trimble Business Center (TBC) before importing into Pix4D.

 Step 0: Data acquisition in the field